I can procrastinate more in the summer than any other time of the year. You too?

 Drink of water inside some of the tubes for these beautiful hydrangeas and my candle chandelier is now a flower chandelier!

 Now to set the table.
 As I’m writing this I realize my table is upside down.
-The floral centerpieces is above and the lighting…
+The floral centerpieces are above and the lighting…

 We started collecting wine corks.
 We write the event, date and who we were with on the cork.
 This makes for lively conversation.